From Unit Plan: Creating a Reading Community in Your Classroom

 Suggested Books for Lesson 3

-Lesson 3 in my unit demonstrates how to establish class book awards in your classroom.
+Lesson 3 demonstrates how to establish class book awards in your classroom.
 Before creating your own book awards, it is important to look at some familiar children's books that have received distinguished awards.
 I read aloud many of the books in the following list to help my students study the criteria used to determine notable book awards including the Caldecott Medal, the Newbery Medal, and the Coretta Scott King Award before we decide upon our own class book awards.

 Mufaro's Beautiful Daughters by John Steptoe